BEFORE

 This is a very difficult question.
 There is an answer that I strongly believe is true.

-Perhaps it has more to do with the essence of free will?
+Perhaps if there were no bad events in human lives, then human beings would have no choice between doing that which is good and doing that which is bad.
 If we know that our choice to do that which is good or that which is bad will determine if the events in our life are good or bad, then we are presented with the absolute choice to do that which is good and receive good events, or the absolute choice to do that which is bad and receive bad events.
 The choice no longer is to do that which is good because it is that which is good, rather it is to do that which is good so that good events will occur in our life.
-The choice no longer is to do that which is bad because it is that which is bad, rather it is predetermined that bad events will follow a bad act, and we know that if we do that which is bad then bad events will occur in our life.
+The choice no longer is to do that which is bad because it is that which is bad, rather if it is predetermined that bad events will follow a bad act then we know that if we do that which is bad then bad events will occur in our life.

 It seems clear to me that giving human beings the absolute choice between receiving good events or bad events eliminates their choice to do that which is good, just as much as not allowing human beings to choose to do that which is bad takes from them the choice to do that which is good.
 I strongly believe that God allows bad events to exist because to do good we must have the choice to do that which is good or to do that which is bad, without the absolute knowledge that if we do that which is good then good events will occur in our life, and if we do that which is bad then bad events will occur in our life.
-A similar reason also exists.

 There is another very difficult question that appears to be left open.
 If those who experience only good events can choose to do that which is good or choose to do that which is bad, why would God not cause only good events to occur in the lives of all human beings?
-If only good events occurred in every human life that would seem to not necessarily take away the choice of each individual to do that which is good or to do that which is bad.
-Does that mean that bad events might be caused or allowed by God to test human beings?
+If only good events occurred in every human life, that would seem to not necessarily take away the choice of each individual to do that which is good or to do that which is bad.
+Does that mean that bad events might be allowed by God to test human beings?

 There is a final, essential, point, that I believe answers this question.
 It is clear that God could make his existence known beyond any reasonable doubt to every human being who is living today, perhaps by appearing to each of us.
 Why does God not appear to us in such a manner that faith becomes knowledge for all of us?
 It seems clear to me that God will not make his existence known to humankind beyond any doubt, because by doing so God would take from human beings the choice to do that which is good or to do that which is bad.
 Why is this true?